-The student's primary clinical supervisor will submit an online evaluation of the student semiannually, which will be forwarded to the student and their director of clinical training.
+Clinical Performance Evaluation and Grades.
+The student's primary clinical supervisor will submit an online evaluation of the student semi-annually, which will be forwarded to the student and their director of clinical training.
 The DCT and the student's clinical supervisor will discuss any problems that arise.
 If any significant problems develop in the practicum experience, students will be given notice (which may include a referral to Student Affairs Committee), along with the opportunity to discuss and remedy them.
+The DCT assigns the grade for all practicum experiences (Satisfactory/Unsatisfactory), which is informed by supervisor feedback.